-Price tag for Tulsa County courthouse repairs has officials pondering a new site
+Price tag for Tulsa County Courthouse repairs has officials pondering a new site

 People are also reading…

 "We are going to be doing evictions, and that is going to impact a certain population.
 We are going to do mental health, that is going to impact a certain population.
 We are smart enough to design something that will last at least 50 years and better serve our community," Kunzweiler said.
-"So my pitch is, think long, think big and try to figure out how to incorporate all your partners."
+"So my pitch is: Think long; think big; and try to figure out how to incorporate all your partners."

-The courthouse assessment was done by ADG Blatt Architects in collaboration with multiple other firms.
-The courthouse was built in 1955; the adjoining administration building was constructed in 1974.
+The courthouse was built in 1955.
+The adjoining administration building was constructed in 1974.

-Jason Cotton, president and CEO of ADG Blatt, told commissioners that the focus of the analysis was on the things that “absolutely have to be taken care of.”
+Jason Cotton, president and CEO of ADG Blatt, which did the courthouse assessment in collaboration with multiple other firms, told commissioners that the focus of the analysis was on the things that “absolutely have to be taken care of.”

-Those include repairing or replacing the brick, marble and limestone on the facade of the building to ensure that moisture does not continue to seep into the building; replacing old mechanical equipment such as air handling units and water pumps; upgrading or replacing plumbing; and bringing the building up to ADA compliance where possible.
+Those include repairing or replacing the brick, marble and limestone on the facade of the building to ensure that moisture does not continue to seep into the building; replacing old mechanical equipment such as air handling units and water pumps; upgrading or replacing plumbing; and bringing the building up to Americans with Disabilities Act compliance where possible.

 The building assessment also identified multiple safety concerns.
 The atrium space created by the three-story escalator, for example, does not have a sprinkler system as required.

 The nine-story courthouse has no outdoor fire escape.
-The only points of access out of the building are interior stairs that open to the first floor, or elevators county officials describe as obsolete, slow and unreliable.
+The only points of access out of the building are interior stairs that open to the first floor and elevators that county officials describe as obsolete, slow and unreliable.

 “Somebody pulled the fire alarm,” Kunzweiler said.
 “I had three employees who literally couldn’t go down the stairs, and the only option was elevators, and I had to give them permission to do something that we are told not to be able to do.”